I Melt: Music video and controversy

 The music video for "I Melt" was filmed in Miami, Florida by directors Robert Deaton and George Flanigan.
 It made headlines in USA Today for a shot featuring guitarist Joe Don Rooney's bare buttocks, and model Christina Auria taking a shower in the nude.
 When it debuted on CMT on June 28, 2003, it became the first video showing nudity to air on the network.
 Great American Country, on the other hand, banned the video when the group refused to release an edited version.

+In 2019, The Boot included the music video in a list of The Top 10 Sexiest Country Music Videos.

 Chart performance

 "I Melt" debuted at number 54 on the U.S. Billboard Hot Country Singles & Tracks for the week of July 12, 2003.